exoscale/ansible-pgsql-demo/README.md

 * aws_secret: "mysecret"
 * aws_bucket: "s3://mybucket/directory/or/whatever"

-The bucket must be created prior running the playbook. [s3cmd](http://s3tools.org/s3cmd) or any S3 compatible tool may ibe used for this purpose.
+The bucket must be created prior running the playbook. [s3cmd](http://s3tools.org/s3cmd) or any S3 compatible tool may be used for this purpose.

 ## Running the playbook